LAVA-LAB/logRASM/ReadMe.md

 bash experiments/run_stablebaselines.sh > output/full_SB3.out;
 ```

-For the Stable Baselines3 experiments, we provide input policies trained with TRPO, TQC, SAC, and A2C as pretrained checkpoints in this repository (in the `ckpt_pretrain_sb3/`
+For the Stable-Baselines3 experiments, we provide input policies trained with TRPO, TQC, SAC, and A2C as pretrained checkpoints in this repository (in the `ckpt_pretrain_sb3/`
 folder).
 While not necessary for reproducing the results, you can retrain these policies by running:

 ```